 Well, it’s all over but the crying; a baby crying in this case.
-For the last several months we’ve been reporting on a lawsuit being filed by the baby (now a grown man) seen on the cover of Nirvana’s seminal album, “Nevermind.”
+The baby (now a grown man) seen on the cover of Nirvana’s seminal album “Nevermind,” filed suit against the grunge icons.
 When the lawsuit was originally filed, almost a year ago, Spencer Elden was seeking $150,000 in damages for what he claimed was sexual exploitation.
-Now, after about a year and a couple of desperate twists and turns by the plaintiff, the lawsuit is over and it certainly doesn’t “Smell Like” a victory for the picturesque baby.
+After about a year and a couple of desperate twists and turns by the plaintiff, the lawsuit is over.
+It certainly doesn’t “Smell Like” a victory for the picturesque baby.

 We predicted this case filed against various defendants, including the estate of Kurt Cobain would be thrown out of court and ultimately we were right.
 On Friday, September 2nd, 2022, a U.S. District Judge in California dismissed the lawsuit completely, though not exactly in the way we were anticipating.
 While a legal argument could be made that a picture of a swimming, nude baby does not constitute a sexual image or that Elden was not negatively impacted by the picture, that’s not where the court went with their reasoning.
 Instead, Judge Fernando Olguin went for the lowest hanging fruit of judicial arguments; statute of limitations.